-The National Safety Code madates that every driver of a commercial vehicle equipped with air brakes must check push rod travel every day.
+The National Safety Code madates that every driver of a commercial vehicle equipped with air brakes must check push rod travel every day as part of his/her pre-trip inspection.

 In some jurisdications, drivers must use the applied stroke method; in others, they are allowed to use the pry bar method.